Ladder99/ladder99/docs/page/installation.md

 cd ladder99
 ```

-Note that we could end up in a directory like `~/ladder99/ladder99`.
+Note that we will end up in a directory like `~/ladder99/ladder99`.

 Then check out the latest branch with -